 Our Animal's Story

 ZooAmerica is home to two bobcats.
 Reese and Kit Kat were born at ZooAmerica in 2008.
 Reese, the male, is very nosy and likes to investigate all around the habitat.
-Kit Kat is more calm and relaxed.
+His sister, Kit Kat, is larger and fluffier in appearance.